 - Staff and management of Central Banks, Deposit Insurance Entities, and other agencies with regulatory responsibility in the financial services sector

-- Financial analysts seeking to improve their understanding of the accounting and disclosures related to financial instruments and the changes impending with IFRS 9
+- Financial analysts seeking to improve their understanding of the accounting and disclosures related to financial instruments and the changes introduced by IFRS 9

 - Professors and other instructors with educational facilities

-- First-time adopters of IFRS, seeking to analyze the implications of adopting IFRS 9 initially for accounting for their financial instruments
+- First-time adopters of IFRSs, seeking to analyze the implications of applying IFRS 9 initially

 CPE / CPD Accreditation